PJayB/AppxrecipeBlender/README.md

 http://twitter.com/PJayB

 This tool splices in additional files for deployment into Windows Runtime packages.
+I needed much more control about the layout of my package, but Visual Studio insisted on using a flat layout.
+From what I could see on the Internet there wasn't any way to change this, so I wrote this.

-This gives you:
+This tool can give you:
-- More control over what files go into your packages.
+- More control over what files go into your packages and where they are on your disk.
-- Where those files go.
+- Where those files go inside the package.
 Subdirectory support!

 Usage
 -----

 Run as a post build step.
 Use these flags to control the tool:

-- `/D <name> <value>`: Defines a variable for replacement in the mapping file
+- `/D <name> <value>`: Defines a constant for replacement in the mapping file.
-- `/recipefile`: The input .appxrecipe file
+- `/recipefile`: The input .appxrecipe file.
-- `/outfile`: The output .appxrecipe file (can be same as input)
+- `/outfile`: The output .appxrecipe file (can be same as input).
-- `/mappingfile`: The key -> value pairs of path mappings
+- `/mappingfile`: The key -> value pairs of path mappings.

+Defining a constant `OUTDIR` as `Foo!` will replace all instances of `%OUTDIR%` inside your mapping file with `Foo!`.

 Mapping Files
 -------------